Manuel Margot Preview, Player Props: Rays vs. Red Sox

 Manuel Margot At The Plate

+- Margot has reached base via a hit in 56 games this year (of 92 played), and had multiple hits in 16 of those games.

-- He has hit a long ball in 3.3% of his games in 2023, and 1% of his trips to the plate.
+- He has gone deep in 3.3% of his games this year, and 0.9% of his trips to the dish.

-- Margot has driven home a run in 28 games this year (30.8%), including more than one RBI in 6.6% of his games.
+- Margot has an RBI in 29 of 92 games this season, with multiple RBI in seven of them.

+- He has scored in 32.6% of his games this season, with two or more runs scored in 7.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.